Toby-Sharman/Physics-Simulation-Program/README.md

 All particle and object attributes are stored as a `Quantity` struct data type that combines a value and a unit.
 For operations involving quantities, **the unit of the left hand operand is conserved**.

+There is no preservation of unit context, since the program tracks units in terms of their SI dimensions and factor/scale to base SI units (m, kg, s, A, K, mol, cd).

 ---

 ## Physics